igrega348/neural_xray/README.md

 **Stage 1: Canonical Volume Training**
 - Train neural radiance fields (NeRFs) to represent the 3D volume at the initial and final states
-- Forward canonical: learns the volume at the start of deformation
+- Forward canonical: learns the volume at the start of deformation, $\mu_0$
-- Backward canonical: learns the volume at the end of deformation
+- Backward canonical: learns the volume at the end of deformation, $\mu_1$

 **Stage 2: Velocity Field Training**
-- Learn a deformation field that maps points from the initial to final state
+- The canonical volumes are fixed and velocity field is trained that maps points from the initial and final state to intermediate states
 - Uses progressively higher resolution control points (6→9→15→27→51) for complex deformations
-- Combines forward and backward canonical volumes
+- Iteratively alternates between using forward and backward velocity field integration

-**Stage 3: Spatiotemporal Mixing** (for experimental data)
+**Stage 3: Spatiotemporal Mixing**
-- Refines the deformation field using temporal information
+- Fixes both canonical volumes and velocity fields, and learns a spatiotemporal mixing coefficient $\alpha(x,t)$
-- Enables smooth interpolation between time points
+- Combines information from forward and backward velocity field integration (see PNAS paper for details)

 **Stage 4: 4D Reconstruction**
-- Generate 3D volumes at any time point during the deformation
+- With a learned model, we can export 3D volumes at any time point during the deformation
 - Visualize and analyze the full spatio-temporal evolution

 ## Quick Start